johnridesabike/johnridesabike.github.io/content/software/chessahoochee/index.md

 </p>
 </blockquote>

 Chattahoochee is a great and beautiful river that flows through the southeastern United States.
-It’s also the name of the area where I lived when I began working on this app, and it’s the name of public library that the app was created for.
+It’s also the name of the area where I lived when I began working on this app, and it’s the name of the public library that the app was created for.

 Although I’m not drawn to punny software titles, transforming the name into *Chess*ahoochee was too easy to resist.
-And in addition to the word’s wonderful history and character, it’s just fun to say.
+And in addition to the word’s history and character, it’s just fun to say.